Funding your case

 In all cases, it would always remain the responsibility of the defendant to pay any financial penalty imposed by the Court on sentence for an offence (such as Prosecution costs, fine and victim surcharge where applicable).

-The fees associated with our guilty plea and mitigation damage limitation service start at £1,200.
+The fees associated with our guilty plea and mitigation damage limitation service start at £1,800 and includes full case preparation by a specialist solicitor and the attendance of a barrister at your hearing to perform all the advocacy in court on your behalf.
 Please contact us should you require information on pricing for the enhanced and elite guilty plea and mitigation packages which guarantee Miss Ashworth’s involvement on your case.

 As the costs of defending a case vary significantly in accordance with the nature of the offence, number of witnesses and complexity of the case issues we advise you to contact us directly for a bespoke estimate of the fees involved in your case.